Yousuf-Ejaz/Yousuf-Ejaz/README.md

 # 👋 Hello World!
 I am Yousuf Ejaz Ahmad

 Hi!
 I am Yousuf Ejaz Ahmad.
 Thanks for dropping by!
-I am a freshman student at Indian Institute of Information Technology, Pune.
+I am a freshman at Indian Institute of Information Technology, Pune.
 My major interest lies in open source and web Development.
 I really look forward to dive deep into the Open Source Community and contribute something useful.
 The programming languages I am fluent in are C, C++ and JavaScript.
 I am an avid reader.
 I also find passion in writing so, I recently started writing technical Blogs on Hashnode.

 - 🌱 I’m currently learning ReactJS
 - 💬 Ask me about JavaScript

 ## My skills 🚀